Colton Harris Moore: Suspected offenses

 According to local sheriffs, Moore would often slip into a home just to soak in a hot bath or steal ice cream from the freezer.
 While his thefts would escalate to increasing value in cash and property, he initially would steal only what he needed for living in the woods as a survivalist.
-Once, he allegedly used a homeowner's computer and credit card to order bear mace and a pair of $6,500 night vision goggles.
+In 2009, he allegedly used a homeowner's computer and credit card to order bear mace and a pair of $6,500 night vision goggles.

 On May 30, 2010, police found a handwritten note and $100 at a veterinary clinic in Raymond, Washington, approximately 95 mi southwest of Seattle.
 The note read:

 In late June 2010, Moore was suspected of vehicle thefts stretching as far east as Illinois.
-The trail of suspected thefts attributed to him passes through Idaho, South Dakota, Nebraska, Iowa, and Illinois.
+A trail of thefts attributed to him runs through Idaho, South Dakota, Nebraska, Iowa, and Illinois.
 Police found a 2008 white Toyota Sequoia in Norfolk, Nebraska, which was reported stolen in Yankton, South Dakota.
 Later that day, several burglaries were reported at Karl Stefan Memorial Airport, located 1 mi south of where the SUV was abandoned.
 A truck owned by the town of Ottumwa, Iowa, was later recovered in Dallas City, Illinois.
 On July 4, 2010, a Cessna 400 single-engine plane was reported stolen from the Bloomington, Indiana, airport.
 It was later found crashed in the shoreline waters of Great Abaco Island in the Bahamas, again leading to speculation that Moore was responsible.
 Shortly afterward, there were several break-ins reported across the island.

 On July 6, 2010, an indictment was released from a federal judge of the U.S. District Court of Western Washington, which was originally filed in December 2009.
 This indictment cites Moore for interstate transport of stolen property/airplane theft, related to a plane stolen from Bonners Ferry, Idaho that crashed outside of Granite Falls, Washington.
 The FBI placed a $10,000 bounty for information leading to his arrest, and federal agents believed that he was responsible for the recent Indiana theft.